Storm moves one win from earning top WNBA seed

 Stewart scored eight points, including a pair of three-pointers, during an 11-0 run that gave the Storm (24-8) a 73-58 lead with 4:54 left.

-Jewell Loyd had 12 points, eight rebounds and six assists for the Storm, which never trailed.
+Jewell Loyd had 12 points, eight rebounds and six assists for the Storm.

 Most Read Sports Stories